Atmospheric Tremors.

 Commissioned by Sound Icon; Jeffrey Means, conductor

-Flute/piccolo, oboe, clarinet/bass clarinet, alto baritone saxophone / baritone saxophone, bassoon/contra bassoon, French horn, trumpet, trombone, tuba, harp, piano/celeste, cimbalom, 2 percussionists, strings.
+Instrumentation: Flute/piccolo, oboe, clarinet/bass clarinet, alto baritone saxophone / baritone saxophone, bassoon/contra bassoon, French horn, trumpet, trombone, tuba, harp, piano/celeste, cimbalom, 2 percussionists, strings.

 Program Note: